Git for Collaboration

 • main is the default branch (the “real” version)

-• When Alice creates alice-temp, it starts as a copy of main
+• When Catherine creates catherine-temp, it starts as a copy of main

-• Her new commits go on alice-temp only
+• Her new commits go on catherine-temp only

 • main stays untouched until she merges